andyatkinson/rideshare/README.md

 * `bundle update [gemname]` to update a particular gem
 * `yarn upgrade` (may need to use `nvm use [version]` to switch to particular Node version)

+## Iteration 12

+Plan out a public API.
+A rider's "my trips" API.
+Includes driver details, maybe additional information like my rating, average rating.
+Includes start and end location.
+Use fast_jsonapi and some of the JSON API features, like sparse fieldsets and compound documents.

 ## Iteration 11

 Introduce ETag HTTP caching to the trips API. `ETag` is content-based HTTP caching  built in to Rails.
 ETags can be strong or weak, weak ETags are used by default in Rails, and are identified with a `W/` on the front, e.g. `W/"02d4d6729566d6bb56f0aa9e644c8c93"`.